rinstugames/Flash_Helper_Service_Killer/README.md

 - No need for Python installed (standalone EXE provided)

 ## Installation
-1. Download the latest release from the [Releases] page or obtain `FlashHelperService_Killer.exe` from a trusted source.
+1. Download the latest release from the [Releases] page or obtain `Flash_Helper_Service_Killer.exe` from a trusted source.
 2. Place the EXE in any folder (no installation required).
 3. (Optional) Verify the digital signature and hash for security.

 ## Usage
 1. **Run as Administrator:**
-   - Right-click `FlashHelperService_Killer.exe` and select "Run as administrator".
+   - Right-click `Flash_Helper_Service_Killer.exe` and select "Run as administrator".
 2. **Start Cleaning:**
    - Click the "开始查杀" (Start Cleaning) button in the GUI.
    - Follow on-screen instructions and prompts.